jinx420/isThisWebsiteOnline/README.md

 ### Without the Batch File

 *Note: Make sure you have the `source` folder along with the required `.ico` file in the same directory.
-This file is necessary for displaying the program's icon*
+This file is necessary for displaying the program's icon.*

 1. Download the following files: `isThisWebsiteOnline.py` and `requirements.txt`.
 If you haven't already, install Python.
 2. Open the terminal or command prompt.